rafasgj/clibuilder/CONTRIBUTING.md

 autocli uses flake8, pylint, and pydocstyle linters.
 The configuration for the linters is found on [setup.cfg](setup.cfg).

+The flake8 linter will use the configured linters in the system.
+The pylint linter will add McCabe extension and compute the cyclomatic complexity for the code.
+Both linters are set for a maximum complexity of 10.

 ### Testing

 Features must be defined using the _Gherkin language_, and steps to test it